 (d) Richards, Layton & Finger, counsel to the Bali Trust, Tahiti Series Trust and Wilmington Trust Company.

+(R) applicable authorization documents, including:

-(a) the organizational documents of the Asset LLC, the Transferor LLC and EES including evidence of due formation and Agood standing@;
+(M)(a) the organizational documents of the Asset LLC, the Transferor LLC and EES including evidence of due formation and Agood standing@;

-(b) board (or other appropriate governing body) resolutions of each party to the Documents other than Enron, the Trust and the CIBC Inc. (a) approving the transactions and the matters contemplated by each of the Documents, and (b) authorizing or granting a power of attorney to a specified Person or Persons to (x) execute on its behalf each of the Documents to which it is a party, and (y) give all notices, requests, instructions, certificates and other documents for the Trust and the Tahiti Series Trust in connection with each of the Documents to which it is a party;
+(b) board (or other appropriate governing body) resolutions of each party to the Operative Transactions Documents other than Enron, the Trust and the CIBC Inc. (a) approving the transactions and the matters contemplated by each of the Operative Transaction Documents, and (b) authorizing or granting a power of attorney to a specified Person or Persons to (x) execute on its behalf each of the Operative Transaction Documents to which it is a party, and (y) give all notices, requests, instructions, certificates and other documents for the Trust and the Tahiti Series Trust in connection with each of the Operative Transaction Documents to which it is a party;

-(c) all other limited liability company, trust or other applicable authorizations and actions of the Trust, the Tahiti Series Trust, the Asset LLC, the Transferor LLC and EES required (including without limitation any resolutions of its members or approvals of beneficiaries) to enable it to enter into, execute and perform those of the Documents to which it is, or is to be, a party; specimen signatures of the signatories authorized by EES in its own capacity and as the sole member or managing member (as applicable) of the Asset LLC and the Transferor LLC in the board (or other appropriate governing body) resolutions to sign Documents to which it is or is to be a party;
+(c) all other limited liability company, trust or other applicable authorizations and actions of the Trust, the Tahiti Series Trust, the Asset LLC, the Transferor LLC and EES required (including without limitation any resolutions of its members or approvals of beneficiaries) to enable it to enter into, execute and perform those of the Operative Transaction Documents to which it is, or is to be, a party; specimen signatures of the signatories authorized by EES in its own capacity and as the sole member or managing member (as applicable) of the Asset LLC and the Transferor LLC in the board (or other appropriate governing body) resolutions to sign Operative Transaction Documents to which it is or is to be a party;

+and

+(ii) the representations and warranties required to be made in accordance with Article V of the Sale and Auction Agreement, are true and accurate in all material respects in each case by reference to the facts and circumstances then subsisting and will remain true and accurate immediately after the issuance of the Beneficial Interest Certificate to CIBC Inc. Upon receipt of the foregoing items, in form and substance reasonably satisfactory to the Subscriber, the Trust shall issue and deliver the Certificate to the Subscriber, and the Subscriber shall execute a receipt acknowledging receipt of the Certificate.
+In executing such receipt, the Subscriber shall be deemed to agree and acknowledge the satisfaction or waiver of all conditions precedent to funding the full Certificate Balance on December 31, 2000, as set forth and subject only to the provisions in Paragraph 1(c) of this Agreement.

 2. Investor Representations and Warranties.
-Subscriber hereby acknowledges, represents and warrants to, and agrees with, the Trust as of the Closing Date:
+Subscriber hereby acknowledges, represents and warrants to, and agrees with, the Trust as follows, both as of now and, as of the Closing Date, as follows:

 (a) Authorization.
 This Subscription Agreement is a valid and legally binding obligation of Subscriber, enforceable in accordance with its terms except as affected by (i) bankruptcy law and (ii) equitable principles.
 Subscriber represents that Subscriber has full power and authority to enter into this Subscription Agreement.

 (b) No Advertisement or Solicitation.
-Subscriber acknowledges that the offer and issuance of the to Subscriber has not been accomplished by any form of general solicitation or general advertising, including, but not limited to, (i) any advertisement, article, notice or other communication published in any newspaper, magazine or similar media, or broadcast over television or radio, and (ii) any seminar or meeting whose attendees have been invited by any general solicitation or general advertising.
+Subscriber acknowledges that the offer and issuance of the Certificates Certificate to Subscriber has not been accomplished by any form of general solicitation or general advertising, including, but not limited to, (i) any advertisement, article, notice or other communication published in any newspaper, magazine or similar media, or broadcast over television or radio, and (ii) any seminar or meeting whose attendees have been invited by any general solicitation or general advertising.

 (c) Restrictions on Transfer.